kcg295/AppSecAssignment1.1/HW1_Instructions.md

 3. A markdown file, `writeup.md` with a heading called "bugs" explaining the bug triggered by each of your two test cases.
-This write-up must also explain how one can achieve a third crash that is giftcard agnostic, that is, that does not require a specific gift card to perform. *Hint: check the main function.*
+This write-up must also explain how one can achieve a third crash that is giftcard agnostic, that is, that does not require a specific gift card to perform. *Hint: check the main function.* You must also fix this bug.

 To create your own test files, you may want to look at `giftcardexamplewriter.c`.
 Although it is no better written than